heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 # Integrating SolidJS and Babylon

-I ended up creating [a thin wrapper](https://github.com/heygrady/hexagonoids/tree/main/apps/hexagonoids/src/components/solid-babylon) around the Babylon Scene and using SolidJS context and Nano Stores to make that scene available to the component tree.
+I ended up creating [a thin wrapper](https://github.com/heygrady/hexagonoids/tree/aafc10b5367879b5b0fcd08fd5883d74539214c2/apps/hexagonoids/src/components/solid-babylon) around the Babylon Scene and using SolidJS context and Nano Stores to make that scene available to the component tree.
 I grew to love the system.
 In particular, it became much easier to reason about my app as I was able to look at the component tree to figure out how all of the major building blocks fit together.

 ### Getting it working
 I initially was trying to use SolidJS to manage the lifecycles of the Babylon nodes but that was a bad idea for things that change frequently, like rocks and bullets.
 I ended up creating custom object pools and using nano store actions to manage the way nodes and materials are reused and disposed.

 After I had gone through a few rounds of polish I noticed that I was employing a familiar rect-redux style workflow.
 Moving vital functionality out of components and into actions helped everything make a lot more sense.

-- Component Tree -- SolidJS for composing components and managing context
+- **Component Tree** -- SolidJS for composing components and context
-- State Manager -- Nano Stores for portable state and actions
+- **State Manager** -- Nano Stores for portable state and actions

 A typical Solid-Babylon component ended up looking like this: